Fluid Needs Of An Endurance Athlete

 Performance of an endurance athlete gets negatively affected if he is training in hot weather regularly because of frequent dehydration.
 Dehydrated athletes suffer from gradual weight loss and fatigue.
 Their urine gets darker in colour and has a strong odour.
 Their recovery after training takes longer too.
 So, it is important for an athlete to rehydrate himself at regular intervals so that absorption is maximized.

-About the author: Avni Kaul is the most trusted Dietician in Delhi , India and a wellness coach.
+About the author: Avni Kaul is the most trusted Dietitian in Delhi , India and a wellness coach.
 She is a certified nutritionist as well as a Diabetes Educator and specializes in weight management, child nutrition, skin and beauty health, thyroid disorder, cardiovascular healthdiabetic management, wedding nutrition, sports nutrition, and corporate wellness.

 Share with your network